 Section 7.2: Special Sessions

 An extraordinary General Assembly shall be summoned by the Executive Committee or at the request of at least 10 authorised representatives of members, in writing to the President or to the Secretary General.

+Section 7.3: Council Sessions

+A session of council will be held at least twice annually.
+A quorum will be considered 50% plus 1.
+In addition to council members, all members of the ADEE executive Committee can be in attendance.
+The Chair of Council is the ADEE President of their nominee.

 Additions, alterations or amendments